IBM/edge-ai-apis/API ReadMes/README_Coreset.md

     b.	`Clustering-based` approach which characterizes data with centroids and sample distributions

     c.	`Autoencoder` which is an artificial neural network that learns the distribution inherent in the data and recreates statistically similar data at the core location

-    d.	`MFCC extraction` from sound data which can be used for audio analysis.
+    d.	`MFCC (Mel Frequency Cepstral Coefficient) extraction` from sound data which can be used for audio analysis.

 ## Version 1.0 APIs